Engineering, Design and Society

 Curriculum

-The Design Engineering degree program offers students a combination of courses that includes core mathematics, basic and advanced sciences, engineering fundamentals, and foundational studies in the social sciences and humanities throughout the freshman and sophomore years.
+The Design Engineering degree program offers students a combination of courses that includes mathematics, basic and advanced sciences, engineering fundamentals, and foundational studies in the social contexts within which engineering practices unfold.

-There is strong alignment of the initial course sequence between this degree program and other engineering degree programs at Mines, allowing smooth entry into the Bachelor of Science in Design Engineering degree program at any time during the first two years.
+Due to the strong alignment of early coursework across engineering degree programs at Mines, it is easy for most students to enter the Bachelor of Science in Design Engineering degree program at any time during their first two years.

-In the junior and senior years, students complete fundamental engineering courses across the breadth of traditional engineering disciplines and pursue advanced disciplinary studies through additional engineering electives, emphasizing engineering’s breadth as well as commonalities among different engineering disciplines.
-Integrated with their technical studies, students learn about the many human dimensions of defining and solving problems using perspectives and approaches from the social sciences, humanities, and design, including the creative, social, cultural, political (including policy), economic, and business components critical for understanding the big challenges facing society and the environment today.
+As students progress in their time at Mines, they complete fundamental engineering courses across the breadth of traditional engineering disciplines and pursue advanced disciplinary studies through additional engineering electives.
+This curricular structure emphasizes engineering’s breadth as well as commonalities among different engineering disciplinary approaches.
+Integrated with these traditional technical engineering requirements, students also learn about the human dimensions of engineering problem solving by drawing on perspectives from the social sciences, humanities, and design.
+Students will explore creative, social, cultural, political (including policy), economic, and business components of real-world problem solving, all of which is critical for responding to the big challenges facing society and the environment today.

-A central component of this degree program is the extensive application of technical and non-technical skillsets in response to real-world problems throughout the Integrative Design Studios.
-This approach increases and solidifies students’ understanding of the content from their other courses.
-The Integrative Design Studio culminates in the Capstone Design Studio sequence, where students draw together the entirety of their educational experience to solve client-sponsored engineering problems in specific areas of student interest.
+A key differentiator of this degree program is the extensive degree of integration of technical and non-technical engineering skillsets in response to real-world problems throughout the Integrative Design Studios.
+This approach allows students to apply lessons from their other coursework to genuine, complex problems, increasing and solidifying students’ understanding of that content and providing an engaging and balanced education.
+The Integrative Design Studios culminate in the Capstone Design Studio sequence, where students draw together the entirety of their educational experience to solve client-sponsored engineering problems in specific areas of student interest.

 Bachelor of Science in Design Engineering: Degree Requirements

-The curriculum comprises six groups of coursework and experiential learning for a total of 132 credits:
+The curriculum comprises seven groups of coursework and experiential learning for a total of 126 credits:

 Freshman